Victorian Railways Dd class: Static

 A single example of each of the D2 (604) and D4 (268) locomotives were retained for preservation and today are preserved at the Newport Railway Museum, where they are displayed along with D3 635.
-Notably, 604 is coupled to a tender consisting of a D2 tank on a slightly longer A2 frame.
+Notably, 604 is coupled to a tender consisting of a D2 tank on a slightly longer A2 frame; this hybrid tender was given to the locomotive during its time at the Australian Paper Mills.

 13 other D3 class locomotives remain, either preserved in static display or stored awaiting restoration or as a supply of parts.

 No original D1 class locomotives have survived into preservation.